Primary motor cortex: Homunculus

-These areas are not proportional to their size in the body with the lips, face parts, and hands represented by particularly large areas.
+These areas are not proportional to their size in the body with the lips, face parts, and hands represented by particularly large areas due to the comparative enrichment and density of motor receptor in these regions.
 Following amputation or paralysis, motor areas can shift to adopt new parts of the body.

 Neural input from the thalamus

 The primary motor cortex receives thalamic inputs from different thalamic nuclei.
 Among others: